Introduction to C++ Interview Questions and Answers

 - Multiple Inheritance: It refers to inheritance when a derived class inherits the properties of two or more classes.

-- Multilevel Inheritance: It refers to inheritance when the derived class is base class for another class.
+- Multilevel Inheritance: It refers to inheritance when the derived class is the base class for another class.

 - Hierarchical Inheritance: It refers to inheritance when multiple derived classes inherit the properties of the same base class.